dynamiatools/website/docs/en/getting-started.md

 }
 ```

-SimpleEntity and BaseEntity fulfill the same functionality, which is to automatically create fields such as id, remoteId. the difference is that BaseEntity generates more fields for you than SimpleEntity
+SimpleEntity and BaseEntity fulfill the same functionality, which is to automatically create fields such as id, remoteId. the difference is that BaseEntity generates more fields than SimpleEntity

 2.create @Provider class to generate a crud module
 ```java